ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 ./mvnw clean package
 ```
 The application will be packaged in JAR file: `target/STTApplication-0.0.1-SNAPSHOT.jar`.

-### 2. Build a Docker image
-Here is a simple docker file we used to build a Docker image.
+We will package this into a Docker image.
 ```
 FROM openjdk:17-jdk-alpine
 ARG JAR_FILE=target/*.jar